My Surprisingly Greatest Summer!

 The first thing I learned in the summer is about having a growth mindset.
 The first day of the boot camp, all the cohorts did the Herrmann Brain Dominance Instrument (HBDI) assessment.
 It is true that everybody has a different brain, and our brain dominance leads us to think from a different perspective and make us better at one thing than the other.

 However, there is no evidence that entrepreneurs have a specific pattern on the brain profile.
 People could be completely red or blue or they can be a double dominate, triple dominate or full brain.
 No profile is better than the other.
-It is all about how to optimize your own strengths and build empathy with others.
+Entrepreneurial success is about how to optimize your own strengths and build empathy with others.
 You create your own path.
 You identify your own team in your organization or company.
 So, you have more control than you think, but first, you must believe that you indeed have that control.

 Successful entrepreneurs come from completely diverse backgrounds and have different brain dominance.
 Having a growth mindset let me realize that even if you don’t have a skill, it can be learned and improved.
 Introverts can have excellent public speaking skills.

 To help early stage and potential entrepreneurs learn how to maximize mindset in entrepreneurial activities, this course, https://www.bizskillsacademy.com/courses/growth-mindset, has been designed to help individuals, teams and start-up entrepreneurs learn and practice it, over and over.
-Enjoy it! we designed it to just help people maximize their mindsets in entrepreneurship.
+Enjoy it!
+We designed it to just help people maximize their mindsets in entrepreneurship.

 By Amey Zhang